What life insurance KPIs should I be measuring?

 You want to make changes with a lasting impact on your life insurance business.

-Measuring KPIs like policy lapse ratio, average customer satisfaction, quota vs. production – and others – is the best way to hone in on what’s working and what you need to reevaluate so that you’re closing cases and hitting your numbers.
+Measuring life insurance KPIs like policy lapse ratio, average customer satisfaction, quota vs. production – and others – is the best way to hone in on what’s working and what you need to reevaluate so that you’re closing cases and hitting your numbers.